liuchengxu/space-vim/README.md

 ln -s ~/.space-vim/init.vim ~/.config/nvim/init.vim
 ```

-:exclamation: When layers enabled at first time, you need to run `:PlugInstall` to install relevant plugins.
+:exclamation: When layers enabled at the first time, you need to run `:PlugInstall` to install relevant plugins.

 ## Customize